 |Microbiology Applications||G418 Disulfate is used as a gene selection agent during transfection of eukaryotic cells.|

 |Eukaryotic Cell Culture Applications||G418 Disulfate is routinely used as a selection agent in cell culture after transfection of eukaryotic cells.
 Resistant cells express the neo gene which produces aminoglycoside 3'-phosphotransferase (APT 3' I or APT 3' II), a protein that confers resistance to G418 Disulfate and other aminoglycoside antibiotics.

 The optimal working concentration of G418 Sulfate to select for resistant clones depends on the cell line, reagent quality, reagent lot, media, growth conditions, cell density, cell metabolic rate, cell cycle phase, and plasmid quality.
 A kill curve should be performed to determine the optimal concentration for each experimental system.

 Use the following guide to determine the concentration to use to generate a kill curve:

 A working concentration of 200 mg/L is usually sufficient after resistant mammalian clones are selected and can be used for maintenance until stable resistant clones are selected.

 The Selectivity Factor is a quantifiable measure of how efficient an antibiotic is during the process of gene selection.
-TOKU-E scientists tested the selectivity factor of G418 for BHK-21 cells and HeLa cells.
-Authors found that G418 is an ideal selection antibiotic for transfected BHK-21 cells but not optimal for HeLa cells.
+Our technical team tested the selectivity factor of G418 for BHK-21 cells and HeLa cells.
+We found that G418 is an ideal selection antibiotic for transfected BHK-21 cells but not optimal for HeLa cells.
 The method uses a modified MTT assay, which can be used to numerically determine the antibiotic efficiency (Delrue I et al, 2018).
 For more information about the Selectivity Factor, click here.